 For use from 6 months to 37 lbs.

-4. Play yard innovations: The Graco Pack 'N Play Napper/Changer and the Aprica Haven
+Play yard Innovations: The Graco Pack ‘N Play Napper/Changer and the Aprica Haven

-Yes, I realize I’m cheating by sneaking 2 in here, but they are both worth mentioning.
+Yes, I realize I’m cheating by sneaking 2 here, but they are both worth mentioning.

 The much-beloved Graco Pack N Play with Newborn Napper has gotten EVEN cooler.
-First, they’ve combined the Napper and diaper changer into one piece.
+First, Graco combined the Napper and diaper changer into one piece.
 Get access to the other one simply by flipping it over.
 Bada boom, one less piece to worry about.
-(I didn't link to it here because it's not available until Feb 2012!)

 My other favorite play yard innovation comes from Aprica, Graco’s Japanese product line.
-Aprica is generally pricier than its Graco counterparts, but way more sleek, stylish and, well… Japenese-ey (I really think so).
+Aprica is generally pricier than its Graco counterparts, but way more sleek, stylish, and, well… Japanese-ey (I really think so).

 Can your friend BOB convert from a single to a double and back again?
 Nehh, I duhnnn’t think so.